 That’s over four million employees.

 Maybe your company offers remote or flexible work options or has satellite offices around the world.
-Whatever the case, many small and large-scale organizations are moving towards remote work mandates that allow employees to work away from the office – not only a few days a week but permanently.
+Whatever the case, many small and large-scale organizations are moving towards remote work mandates and flexible workspace solutions that allow employees to work away from the office – not only a few days a week but permanently.

 As the global workforce demands more flexible work options, companies have to adapt – especially when 51% of employees would willingly change companies for more remote work opportunities!

 This hits home for us at Kudos® as well.
 Remote work options are one of the most asked for and coveted perks in our office.
 For some, the flexibility that remote work offers is more valuable than a raise or other bonuses.

 While remote work may seem to be highly attractive, working away from your office-bound counterparts can create a disconnect between those who work remotely some of the time, and others who are fully remote, leading to feelings of loneliness or isolation.
 And as a leader or person of authority in your company, you know that managing remote work and engaging your remote teams is essential for productive, loyal workforces!

 So, how can you engage your top talent even when you’re miles (sometimes oceans) apart?

 Team building sounds like an old-school exercise, but most teams participate in some form of team building even without structured events or directives from leadership.
 For remote employees, creating a sense of community and partnership (like a team) is a key part of their success, as remote employees can’t always connect in conventional ways.